Modern Slavery Statement

 As part of our commitment to eliminate modern slavery and human trafficking, we have the following policies to assist in making clear our expectations:

-• Procurement Policy - sets out that promoting zero tolerance of modern slavery in our business and supply chain is one of Student Roost’s key supplier conditions, along with ethical business practices and anti-bribery and corruption.
+Procurement Policy - sets out that promoting zero tolerance of modern slavery in our business and supply chain is one of Student Roost’s key supplier conditions encouraging transparency in our supply chains, along with ethical business practices and anti-bribery and corruption.

 OUR PEOPLE